Contact-Control-Interfaces/maestro-sdk-docs/Unity/README.md

 There are two major portions of the Maestro's haptics:
 - Pull Amplitude - Can be from `0` to `255`, with `0` being no pull and `255` being full force feedback.
-- Vibration Effect - Can be from `0` to `128`, referencing a haptic effect in [this table] (https://contact-control-interfaces.github.io/maestro-sdk-docs/C/html/group__vibration_control.html).
+- Vibration Effect - Can be from `0` to `128`, referencing a haptic effect in [this table](https://contact-control-interfaces.github.io/maestro-sdk-docs/C/html/group__vibration_control.html).
 Undefined effects produce no effect.

 Maestro device connectivity is controlled by either a `RightMaestroGloveBehaviour` or `LeftMaestroGloveBehaviour`.
 These scripts have a boolean that shows whether the system detects a connected device for the corresponding hand.